NomicFoundation/hardhat/docs/tutorial/7-deploy/README.md

 ## Deploying to remote networks
-If you were to deploy to a remote network such as `mainnet` or any testnet, you will need to add a network config to your `buidler.config.js` file.
-We’ll use `rinkeby` for this, but you can add any network similarly:
+To deploy to a remote network such as `mainnet` or any testnet, you need to add the `network` to your `buidler.config.js` file.
+We’ll use `rinkeby` for this example, but you can add any network similarly:

 ```js
 usePlugin("@nomiclabs/buidler-waffle");